 I knew this kitchen would eventually call for a full gut renovation, but in the meantime, I really wanted a good 5 year Phase 1 kitchen that wouldn’t terrify any children and would be easy to clean!
 I started off pretty roughly with the job of removing the sheet vinyl flooring which took FAR LONGER than the 2 weekends I thought.
 Then came time to prep and refinish the original fir floors and I am just ecstatic about how they look now.
 A few coats of paint on literally everything else, some new mouldings and trimwork, and skimcoated concrete counters transformed the space into a bold and moody kitchen!

 This was the original main bathroom at the house and boy was it disgusting!
 Rotting, mildewy, and uncleanable, I could not wait to start demo on this space!

 Everything needed to go: the vinyl floor, the tub, the toilet, the MAGENTA walls that were screaming in my face.
 I did love the vintage sink with the dual faucets, but it’s not the most practical design for washing up, so although I did keep the sink during demo, I wasn’t planning on re-installing it.

 A ton of work went into this space starting in October 2017!
 First we demo’ed the entire space down to the studs, then after electrical and plumbing rough-ins were complete I began work on insulation, then drywall, and tiling the floors with a pretty vintage inspired 1″ hex.
 A coat of dark green paint (Benjamin Moore’s Forest Floor) made the space feel traditional, yet modern at the same time.
-I installed the toilet and sink in the space and then got bogged down in other projects before coming back to the space a year later to nail down the finishing touches.
+I installed the toilet, sink, and antique medicine cabinet in the space and then got bogged down in other projects before coming back to the space a year later to nail down the finishing touches.